The future of sport in a post COVID-19 world

 Another sport under pressure is football.
 Anxious to avoid a potential £762m rebate on their broadcast income, the Premier League returned to action in June after a three-month postponement.
 With leagues in Germany, Spain and Italy also restarting, the game goes on.

 For other sports though, it could be that they just need to ‘think outside the box’.
-In a recent article, Professor Jonathan Grix, an academic on our MSc Sport Business, Management and Policy, commented that one area complimenting the rules of a ‘lockdown’ is the merging of esports and ‘real’ sport: that is, where athletes ‘compete’ virtually.
+In a recent article, Professor Jonathan Grix, an academic on our masters in Sports Management programme, commented that one area complimenting the rules of a ‘lockdown’ is the merging of esports and ‘real’ sport: that is, where athletes ‘compete’ virtually.

 For example, cyclists can ‘compete’ against rivals in virtual races, offering entertainment that can be viewed safely from behind a computer screen with both shots of the athletes, as well as of their comparative progress in the ‘race’.
 Recent running events have attempted something similar, where instead of running a half-marathon together, individuals run alone for the specified distance using GPS in their locality and upload their times to see where they finished in the race.